-The Love of an Italian Greyhound: A Short Story About Love and Loss
+The Love of an Italian Greyhound: My Experience of Love and Loss

 A Mother's Wish

 When I think back, I can remember a time when I was a challenge to my parents.
 Strong willed and hardheaded, I thought I knew it all.
 During one of my less-than-fine moments, I distinctly remember my mother saying to me, “I hope you have a child just like you one day.”
 That statement may have something to do with my decision not to have children.
 I was confident that I would not have handled the challenges of a teenager with the same grace and patience as my mother.
 I thought it best not to find out.

 As I aged and grew into a more mature young woman, I forgot those words of my Mom, until—Luna came to live with me.
 I had done the research and understood that Italian Greyhounds could be challenging, but I wasn’t influenced by the experience of others.
 Still hardheaded, I didn’t think that this puppy of mine was anything like all the others.
 How wrong I was.

 The First Two Years Were Tough

 The first two years of sharing my home with Luna were almost more than I could handle.
 Her unwillingness to be fully potty-trained drove me to occasional screaming rants that did nothing to improve the situation.
 Over many sleepless nights of wondering what to do next, it finally occurred to me that I had been warned.
 Italian Greyhounds are frequently turned over to rescue for their horrible potty habits.
 I would have to live with it or surrender her, which wasn’t an option.